 Ollama is a platform that enables seamless integration of large language models (LLMs) into various applications.
 It provides an environment where businesses can deploy pre-built or customized LLMs, facilitating secure and efficient communication tailored to specific business needs.
 This makes it easier for companies to leverage advanced AI technology without extensive in-house development, and without the concerns of sending data to a third-party AI provider.
 In addition, deploying Ollama as a part of your Xano instance can be a significant cost-saving measure in comparison to leveraging a third party service.What can I do with Ollama + Xano?

 Deploying Ollama as a microservice in Xano helps address a critical data privacy challenge when building AI-enabled applications that handle sensitive information.
-By processing data within your controlled infrastructure boundary rather than sending it to external AI providers, using Xano with microservices removes one significant barrier to developing secure applications that can still leverage the benefits of AI models.While this approach addresses an important technical aspect of data privacy, comprehensive security and compliance will require implementing additional safeguards appropriate to your specific regulatory environment.
+By processing data within your controlled infrastructure boundary rather than sending it to external AI providers, using Xano with microservices removes one significant barrier to developing secure applications that can still leverage the benefits of AI models.Getting Started

 1

-If you're not on an Enterprise plan, reach out to our team to get started.
+If you're not on an Enterprise or Custom plan, reach out to our team to get started.

 2